dwhieb/danielhieber.com/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Create an issue branch from `dev`
 - [ ] Create PR from issue branch into `master`
 - [ ] Update Node and Node engine in `package.json`
+- [ ] Switch to latest version of Node supported by Azure Web Apps
 - [ ] Update npm packages
 - [ ] Develop on issue branch
 - [ ] Build: `npm run build`